d-bl/GroundForge/Spiders.md

 Mrs. Whiting's index nrs G2 and H2.

 Ground G2 has the following working scheme: (picture follows)
-It consists of a 3 legged spider with a ring in double stitch, making it a four legged spider.
+It consists of a 3 legged spider with a ring in whole stitch and twist, making it a four legged spider.
 This spider is embedded in a square.
 Several of these squares are connected.

 > [4x2 legs][sq2], [4x3 legs][sq3], [4x4 legs][sq4], [4x5 legs][sq5]
 > [4x6 legs][sq6], [4x7 legs][sq7], [4x8 legs][sq8]